 Cut on Penis: Causes and Treatment Options

-A cut on my penis – should I be worried?
+A cut on my penis: should I be worried?

 Having rough sex and doing other physical activities may also result in a cut on the penis.
 Although it may be worrisome, a small cut on the penis is likely to heal naturally and quickly.
-If a cut worsens or develops into a larger lesion, then it is best to consult your doctor for further treatment.
+If a cut worsens or develops into a larger lesion, it is best to consult your doctor for further treatment.

-Symptoms of a penis injury
+Symptoms of a cut on the penis

 What are the causes of cuts on the penis?